protontypes/LibreSelery/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at ly0@protonmail.com.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at tobias.augspurger[a_t]protontypes.eu.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The project team is obligated to maintain confidentiality with regard to the reporter of an incident.